N0L0g1c/N0L0g1c/README.md

-- 👋 Hi, I’m @N0L0g1c
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+name: NoLogic
+aka: @N0L0g1c
+interests:
+  - Tech
+  - Programming
+currently_learning: "All I can – believer in learning a bit about everything to help and learn more."
+collaborations: "Open to any repos or cool ideas/apps – hit me up!"

+👋👀🌱💞️